brienw/trac2tracker/README.md

 trac2tracker
 ============

-A simple script to import a Trac sqlite database into a Pivotal Tracker project
+A simple ruby script to import a Trac sqlite database into a Pivotal Tracker project